-The PWM signal is received at the SynJet pin CTL1 (Connector Pin 4, Blue Wire) and internally converted into an analog DC control voltage level which is used to scale the cooling performance (actuator displacement) of the SynJet.
+The PWM signal is received at the SynJet pin CTL1 (Connector Pin 4) and internally converted into a DC control voltage which is used to scale the cooling performance of the SynJet.
 With a 100% PWM duty cycle the SynJet will operate at the maximum cooling performance.
 Cooling performance is scaled approximately linearly between 25% and 100%.
 Below 25% the SynJet provides minimal cooling, and consumes little power.
 The PWM driver should be an open-drain / open-collector topology which allows the internal pull-up resistor in the SynJet controller to set the voltage for the positive portion of the duty cycle.